Job Address |

 Referee for American Economic Review, B.E.

-Association, Journal of International Economics, Journal of Macroeconomics,
+International Economics, Journal of Macroeconomics, Journal of Public

-Journal of Public Economics, Journal of Pension Economics and Finance, Journal
+Economics, Journal of Pension Economics and Finance, Journal of Population

-of Population Economics, Macroeconomic Dynamics, Nature Climate Change,
+Economics, Macroeconomic Dynamics, Nature Climate Change, National Science

-National Science Foundation, Physical Review Letters, Review of Economic
+Foundation, Physical Review Letters, Review of Economic Studies, Scandinavian

-Studies, Scandinavian Journal of Economics, Science Advances, Scottish Journal
+Journal of Economics, Science Advances, Scottish Journal of Political Economy

 o